Script Editor

 2

-QC raw data — run MRIQC at participant level.
-Enter IQMs into QC Tracker, flag poor-quality scans.
+QC raw data — run MRIQC, enter IQMs into QC Tracker, flag poor scans early.

 3